Join us!

 “Bolara 60 was a hugely rewarding experience: I learnt an enormous number of new skills, very fast, in a friendly and supportive atmosphere.
 It is challenging, sometimes non-stop, and hard work so not for the faint-hearted, and with huge bonuses of a beautiful setting and gorgeous food and company.
 And you couldn’t ask for better hosts: Anna and Matt are interesting, and interested, people.
 I highly recommend Bolara 60!”
 (Eleanor, UK)

-Whether you are here for formal employment or an intern position there is plenty to do and to learn here, in a rather special setting.
+There is plenty to do and to learn here, in a rather special setting.
 Bolara 60 is more than a tourism business; our mission has always been to bring people together in this beautiful spot as it offers such rich opportunities for conviviality, connection, collaboration and learning.

 * Gaining knowledge and experience with gardening, agriculture and foraging.